Ring Nebula: Properties

 M57 is 0.787 kpc from Earth.
-It has a visual magnitude of 8.8 and a dimmer photographic magnitude, of 9.7.
-Photographs taken over a period of 50 years show the rate of nebula expansion is roughly 1 arcsecond per century, which corresponds to spectroscopic observations as 20–30 km/s.
-M57 is illuminated by a central white dwarf of 15.75v visual magnitude.
+It has a visual magnitude of 8.8.
+Photographs taken over a period of 50 years show the rate of nebula expansion is roughly 1 arcsecond per century.
+Spectroscopic observations show that the expansion velocity along the line of sight is 20–30 km/s.
+M57 is illuminated by a central white dwarf with an apparent magnitude of 15.75.

-All the interior parts of this nebula have a blue-green tinge that is caused by the doubly ionized oxygen emission lines at 495.7 and 500.7 nm.
-These observed so-called "forbidden lines" occur only in conditions of very low density containing a few atoms per cubic centimeter.
+The interior parts of this nebula have a blue-green tinge that is caused by the doubly ionized oxygen emission lines at 495.7 and 500.7 nm.
+These emission lines are so-called "forbidden lines" which occur only in regions of very low density containing no more than a few thousand atoms per cubic centimeter.
 In the outer region of the ring, part of the reddish hue is caused by hydrogen emission at 656.3 nm, forming part of the Balmer series of lines.
 Forbidden lines of ionized nitrogen or N II contribute to the reddishness at 654.8 and 658.3 nm.

 Nebula structure

-M57 is of the class of such starburst nebulae known as bipolar, whose thick equatorial rings visibly extend the structure through its main axis of symmetry.
-It appears to be a prolate spheroid with strong concentrations of material along its equator.
+M57 is thought to be a prolate spheroid with strong concentrations of material along its equator.
 From Earth, the symmetrical axis is viewed at about 30°.
-Overall, the observed nebulosity has been currently estimated to be expanding for approximately 1,610 ± 240 years.
+Overall, the observed nebulosity has been estimated to be expanding for approximately 1,610 ± 240 years.

-Structural studies find this planetary nebula exhibits knots characterized by well-developed symmetry.
-However, these are only silhouettes visible against the background emission of the nebula's equatorial ring.
-M57 may include internal N II emission lines located at the knots' tips that face the central star; however, most of these knots are neutral and appear only in extinction lines.
-Their existence shows they are probably only located closer to the ionization front than those found in the Lupus planetary IC 4406.
-Some of the knots do exhibit well-developed tails which are often detectable in optical thickness from the visual spectrum.

 Central star

 The central star was discovered by Hungarian astronomer Jenő Gothard on September 1, 1886, from images taken at his observatory in Herény, near Szombathely.
-Within the last two thousand years, the central star of the Ring Nebula has left the asymptotic giant branch after exhausting its supply of hydrogen fuel.
-Thus it no longer produces its energy through nuclear fusion and, in evolutionary terms, it is now becoming a compact white dwarf star.
+Within the last two thousand years, the central star of the Ring Nebula has left the asymptotic giant branch.
+It no longer produces its energy through nuclear fusion and, in evolutionary terms, it is now becoming a compact white dwarf star.